Aetf/Aetf.github.io/blog/gsoc-kdevelop-lldb-status.md

         - Remote work path can't contain space
         - Can't actually start inferior
 - Variables view
-    + Variables and expression won't get updated when their values change, possibly due to `lldb-mi` doesn't report them in the `changelist` result.
+    + ~~Variables and expression won't get updated when their values change, possibly due to `lldb-mi` doesn't report them in the `changelist` result.~~
+    + Variables may not be updated when jumping between frames and threads, due to [Bug 28621][]
 - Breakpoints
     + Pending breakpoints doesn't work ([Bug 28702][], [Bug 28703][]), as well as anything relies on it, i.e. ~break on start~ (break on start is fixed to work even without pending breakpoint support) .
         - Can still manually set pending breakpoints